-Skill and Description Learning Objectives Resources Related Certifications Create and manage projects in the Unity Hub Install a version of the Unity Editor using the Unity Hub Unity Learn Install Unity Install a new Unity Editor Unity uses the Unity Hub to install and manage the various Create a new project
+Skill and Description Learning Objectives Resources Related Certifications Create and manage projects in the Unity Hub Install a version of the Unity Editor using the Unity Hub Unity LearnStart creatingInstall a new Unity Editor

-Unity versions and additional components.
-A Unity ID is required to access a lot of the functionality of the Unity Editor and will have all the licenses and assets from the Asset Store linked to it.
-With purposeful organization, learners can avoid being overwhelmed and create Unity projects that are easy to navigate.
+Unity uses the Unity Hub to

+install and manage the various

+Unity versions and additional

+components.
+A Unity ID is

+required to access a lot of the

+functionality of the Unity Editor

+and will have all the licenses and

+assets from the Asset Store

+linked to it.
+With purposeful

+organization, learners can avoid

+being overwhelmed and create

+Unity projects that are easy to

+navigate.